H.R. 3294: Justice for Victims of Illegal Alien Murders Act

 Who benefits from H.R.
 3294?

-Families of murder victims in covered cases
+Families of victims in covered cases

 Federal prosecutors

-Supporters of tougher immigration-linked criminal penalties
+Supporters of immigration-linked penalties

-State and local jurisdictions seeking federal backup
+State and local authorities seeking federal backup

 Who is affected by H.R.
 3294?